ilincavultur/MCM/README.txt

 I saved the output in newAustrian.xml file

 For the Lufthansa XML:
-To apply the Lufthansa.xsl transform on the LufthansaInstance.xml please right click on LufthansaInstance.xml -> Transform -> Transform with -> Lufthansa (scenario)
+To apply the Lufthansa.xsl transform on the LufthansaInstanceTask6.xml please right click on LufthansaInstanceTask6.xml -> Transform -> Transform with -> Lufthansa (scenario)
 I saved the output in newLufthansa.xml file

 Again, to validate each XML instance against the generic Task4.xsd schema, please open a terminal in the project: